The PRIDE employee resource group at RBC Wealth Management works to foster a culture of inclusion and support the LGBTQ+ community.

 PRIDE’s efforts to make RBC Wealth Management an inclusive environment for all employees is getting noticed.
-In 2022, the Human Rights Campaign’s Corporate Equality Index named the firm as a “Best Place to Work for LGBT Equality,” the 13th time RBC Wealth Management has received the recognition.
+In 2022, the Human Rights Campaign’s Corporate Equality Index named the firm as a “Best Place to Work for LGBTQ+ Equality,” the 13th time RBC Wealth Management has received the recognition.

 For Ellen Krider, an ally and a financial advisor in RBC Wealth Management’s Fort Lauderdale office, that inclusivity was one of the main reasons she joined the firm in 2009.
-Krider has cared about helping the LGBT+ community since her best friend from childhood came out as gay when she was 21.
+Krider has cared about helping the LGBTQ+ community since her best friend from childhood came out as gay when she was 21.
 When she learned about the group and what it does at the firm, she wanted to be a part of it.

 “I feel that the group, for employees, is crucial,” Krider says.
 “That a person can come to work and not hide who they are, and put a picture of their significant other on their desk, it’s game changing.”

 PRIDE makes a difference outside of the workplace, too, encouraging its members to get involved in their local communities.
-Across the country, members have volunteered with or served on boards of a wide range of LGBT+ nonprofits and organizations.
+Across the country, members have volunteered with or served on boards of a wide range of LGBTQ+ nonprofits and organizations.

 “That’s the message we want this group to send,” Beckel says.
 “We’re saying, ‘We’re here for you.
 We care about you.’”